Chocolate Peanut Butter Protein Oatmeal Bake

 And before you dive in, I’ll add that even if you just need one serving, the recipe is super easy to cut down to fit your needs.

-Protein Oatmeal Bake Ingredient and Substitutions
+High Protein Baked Oatmeal Ingredients and Substitutions

 This oatmeal bake is as easy as throwing everything in a bowl, mixing, and baking.
 So, I’ll just briefly touch on a few ingredients you might have questions about modifying.